NightfireResearch/nightfire-re/README.md

 * ACTION.ELF: Annotated lightly in many areas.
 Level loading, dynamic objects etc vaguely readable.
 * DRIVING.ELF: Not started.

+IMPORTANT for SFX: The GP Offset has likely been discovered!
+We have identified in SFXUpdateEnvironment that some specific variables (eg MaybeNewReverb, mapped to GP-0x7fa8) are linked to reverb, and nearby are some volumes.
+These line up with SFXNewReverb (0x338d8), SFXReverb (338dc), SFXNewIndoorsVolume etc.

+If (GP-0x7fa8) == 0x338d8, this means GP is 0x338d8 + 0x7fa8 = 0x3B880

 **XBox**
 * Action (default.xbe): Lightly annotated using PS2 for reference.
 Symbols missing but the XBox architecture means that floating-point code is nore readable overall.
 * Driving (Driving.xbe): Not started.